pulumi/pulumi-kubernetes/README.md

 This example deploys resources from a YAML manifest file path, using the transient, default `kubeconfig` credentials on the local machine, just as `kubectl` does.

-> Note: This capabality is primarily targeted for experimentation and transitioning to Pulumi.
-Pulumi's [desired state model][how-pulumi-works] greatly benefits from having resources be directly defined in your Pulumi program as demonstrated in the [workload example][workload-example].

 ```typescript
 import * as k8s as "@pulumi/kubernetes";